onetoneisme/blackjack/units/cf_for_operators_basic/004_cloud_foundry_org_and_space_management/08_creating_spaces.md

 #### Creating spaces

 Spaces are a very convenient way of separating concerns and environments inside an Org.
-Managing Spaces is no different from managing Orgs.
+Managing Spaces is not different from managing Orgs.

 Creating a space is as simple as: